 As discussed, contract authoring is valuable to many businesses.

-This software can provide a range of features and functionalities to simplify drafting, collaboration, and management of your contracts.
+This software can provide a range of features and functionalities to simplify drafting, collaboration, and contract management.

 Here are some ways a contract authoring tool can benefit your business.